MinBZK/Algoritmeregister/README.md

 ### Environment variables

-Environment variables are stored in `.env`, but because they can contain secrets (passwords), it is not in the repository.
+Environment variables are stored in `.env` in the frontend and backend, but because they can contain secrets (passwords), it is not in the repository.
 Therefore, copy and paste `.env.dummy` to `.env`.
-For local development, no changes are needed.

 ### Database

 1. Start database.
-Run from root folder: `docker compose up -d`.
+Run from `/backend` folder: `docker compose up -d`.

 Validate the backend is running by navigating to the GUI (DBgate) on `http://localhost:8093`.
 There you should be able to open the database `algreg_db`.